Customers can upgrade and downgrade their subscriptions, using the WooCommerce Subscriptions switching feature.

 Prorate Length ↑ Back to top

 Subscription lengths are not prorated by default.
-This means if a customer switches to a 12-month subscription, the new subscription lasts 12 months, regardless of payments completed on the old subscription.
+This means if a customer switches to a monthly subscription with a length of 12 months, the new subscription will schedule 12 additional payments before expiration, regardless of the number of payments completed on the old subscription.

 Choose to prorate subscription lengths for virtual products only or for all subscription product types.
 Determining whether a product is virtual is based on the state of the new subscription at the time a customer initiates the switch, not when the customer originally purchased the current subscription.